-For nectarine fruit sourced from outside the recognised fruit fly pest free areas, cold disinfestations treatments must be undertaken.
-Cold treatments can be conducted pre-export in China or in-transit.
+For nectarine fruit sourced from outside the recognised fruit fly pest free areas, cold disinfestation treatments can be undertaken.

-Treatment regimes consistent with the USDA Treatment Manual (USDA 2010) for B. dorsalis on a range of commodities are proposed for the disinfestation of B. dorsalis and B. correcta on nectarine fruit.
-Cold treatments which are effective for B. dorsalis are considered to be effective for B. correcta as B. correcta is more sensitive to cold than B. dorsalis (Liu and Ye 2009b).
-The Australian Government Department of Agriculture proposes the following treatment regimes for B. dorsalis and B. correcta on nectarines from China:
+Treatment regimens consistent with the USDA Treatment Manual (T107-f) (USDA 2010) for Ya pear are recommended for the disinfestation of B. dorsalis and B. correcta on nectarine fruit.
+Cold treatments which are effective for B. dorsalis are considered to be effective for B. correcta as B. correcta is more sensitive to cold than B. dorsalis (Liu & Ye 2009).
+In considering additional cold treatments developed for B. dorsalis across a range of commodities (Chen et al. 2002; Liang, Liang & Wu 2002; Liang et al. 1999), the Australian Government Department of Agriculture and Water Resources considers T107f effectively manages B. dorsalis and B. correcta and is a suitable treatment option fresh nectarine fruit from China.